achadwick/zimsearch/INSTALL.md

     cd path/to/src
     git clone https://github.com/achadwick/zimsearch.git
     cd zimsearch
-    pip install --system .
+    sudo pip install .   # normally uses /usr/local/share

-You may need to use `sudo`, but it's at your own risk.
+If you normally have write access to `/usr/local` with an otherwise unprivileged install account, you don't have to use `sudo`.
+But please use `--system` where it's supported if you are doing this.

-All the usual pip and setup.py options are supported, but installations in your personal home folder with `--user` won't work.
+All the usual pip and setup.py options are supported, but installations in your personal home folder's `.local` won't work.
 That's because `gnome-shell` does not look in user homes for its search providers.

 You'll need to log out and back in again after installing.